Azovstal Iron and Steel Works: History

-20th century

-Establishment
+Soviet era

-Azovstal was established in 1930 in Mariupol, Ukrainian SSR (Soviet Union) by the decision of the Presidium of the Supreme Soviet of the National Economy (BCHX) (USSR) and began production in 1933 when its blast furnace put out the first iron.
-In January 1935, steelmaking production began at Azovstal with the commissioning of the first 250-ton tilting open hearth furnace in the Soviet Union.
+Azovstal was established in 1930 in Mariupol, Ukrainian SSR (Soviet Union) by the decision of the Presidium of the Supreme Soviet of the National Economy (BCHX) (USSR).
+During its construction, a Neolithic cemetery was discovered on the grounds, and from August to October, 124 graves and many sets of grave goods were excavated, with its finds publicized in 1933.

-Key people involved in the planning of the construction of Azovstal included Sergo Ordzhonikidze (head of the Supreme Soviet of the National Economy), Valerian Kuybyshev (chairman of the State Planning Committee) and the Mariupol native Andrei Zhdanov.

-It was claimed by Soviet Union officials to be one of the most modern plants in the country, with structures built for both workers and their families outside of the factories.
-Prior to the Nazi invasion, it reportedly had more than 12,000 worker homes, schools, movie theaters, a hospital and maternity clinic, and two parks.

-World War II

-During World War II, operations were forced to stop in 1941 when Nazi Germany occupied Mariupol.
+During World War II, German forces occupied the plant from October 1941.
 As part of the German Ivan Program (1942–1943) the plant was used to produce ammunition from 1942 onward.
 In September 1943, upon the city's recapture by Soviet forces, the plant was rebuilt.

 Ukrainian independence

 In 1991, after the independence of Ukraine, the plant became a property of the Ukrainian state.
 In 1996, the state started its privatization.
 The plant became owned by Metinvest, a metallurgical company solely owned by the Ukrainian business conglomerate Systems Capital Management.